rboubaya75/DiscordBotTS/README.md

-# Welcome to first project in Typscript
+# Welcome to my first project in Typscript

 I have  undertaken this project in the framework of my professional training to become a Cloud Developer.
 (SIMPLON School).